 Many longstanding problems exist for children and families in the United States.
 New solutions that transform the child welfare system require the work of the nation's leading children's organizations and public and private partners.

 Children's Home Society of America (CHSA) is one of the nation's most trusted and respected child welfare advocates.
 With strong support from CHSA, member agencies leverage partnerships from the private and public sectors and academia to offer best and promising practices that create a lasting impact on America's children.

-Children's Home Society of Washington is a founding member of CHSA and President/CEO Sharon Osborne serves as current board chair.
+Children's Home Society of Washington is a founding member of CHSA and our Executive Director of Children’s Home Society & Trust Foundation Sharon Osborne serves as current board chair.

 We believe in supporting children and families who have entered the child welfare system so they can fully realize their potential.

 In 2004, Children's Home Society of Washington became the home of Catalyst for Kids (CFK), which emphasized the safety and well-being of children .
 CFK’s pioneering work brought the voice of parent allies who have successfully navigated the child welfare system into the development of strategies and policies to strengthen and improve the system.